"Your kindness should be known to all. The Lord is near."

 - We understand that unexpected events can change your plans.

 - If you are ultimately unable to attend a liturgy after securing a ticket, do not contact the parish staff.

 - Your claimed entry tickets will not be reassigned (your tickets will not be made available to others).

-- Lectors, attendants, and tech support assigned to serve at a public liturgy do not need to reserve a ticket for themselves but will need to reserve tickets for family/friends who will accompany them at the same public liturgy (ministry volunteers can serve as the contact person for ticket reservations but should not include themselves in the ticket count).
+- Lectors, attendants, and tech support assigned to serve at an in-person liturgy do not need to reserve a ticket for themselves but will need to reserve tickets for family/friends who will accompany them at the same public liturgy (ministry volunteers can serve as the contact person for ticket reservations but should not include themselves in the ticket count).

 Securing Your Ticket